J-Neuwford/prescription-tracker/README.md

 - set up reminders to reorder repeat prescriptions.
 - keep track of how much of a prescription I have left.

-// Tech notes: I will need to revisit schemas for reminders and scheduling, and
+// Tech notes: I will need to revisit schemas for reminders and scheduling.

 ## TODO Frontend